Which place is cheaper, Honolulu or Jacksonville?

 Jacksonville gets a good bit of rain this time of year.
 In July, Jacksonville usually receives more rain than Honolulu.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Honolulu receives 0.6 inches (15 mm) of rain each month for the summer.

 In October, Jacksonville is generally cooler than Honolulu.
-Temperatures in Jacksonville average around 70°F (21°C), and Honolulu stays around 80°F (26°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and Honolulu fluctuates around 80°F (26°C).

 The sun comes out a lot this time of the year in Honolulu.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the autumn, Jacksonville often gets less sunshine than Honolulu.
 Jacksonville gets 214 hours of sunny skies this time of year, while Honolulu receives 246 hours of full sun.

 Jacksonville is much colder than Honolulu in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and Honolulu stays around 73°F (23°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Honolulu fluctuates around 73°F (23°C).

 It's quite sunny in Honolulu.
 Jacksonville usually receives less sunshine than Honolulu during winter.
 Jacksonville gets 191 hours of sunny skies, while Honolulu receives 212 hours of full sun in the winter.